its-cyberjaya/constitution/README.md

     5. In the case a position on the Council is vacated, appoint any member to hold the position.

 3. Divisional Committees
-  1. Divisional committee structure may change from year to year.
+  1. Divisional committee structure is deteremined by the sitting Executive Council.
   2. There can be any number of divisions or no divisions at all.
   3. Divisions are usually created in order to fulfill specific roles or carry out a specific series of activities.
   4. Each division shall be led by a Head and a Deputy Head.